dcordero/Radar-31060540/README.md

 # Expected
-The progress indicator points directly to the seeked position without any jump of flash
+The progress indicator points directly to the live position without any jump of flash on the view

 # Version:
 tvOS 10.2